Holiday

 Perfect Chocolate Chip Cookies | Lemon & Mocha

 I would be surprised if there is anyone who doesn’t have some sort of special memory related to chocolate chip cookies.
-They are just one of those foods that tend to remind you of home and comfort.
-My memory has to do with my grandma, as most of my food memories do.
+They are one of those foods that tend to remind you of home and comfort.
+My chocolate chip cookie memory has to do with my grandma, as most of my food memories do.
 She was known throughout my family and friend group as having delicious chocolate chip cookies, so much in fact that they were dubbed “Babu Cookies.”
 (Side note: we call my grandma Babu, which is short for Babushka, or grandmother in Russian).

 Perfect Chocolate Chip Cookies | Lemon & Mocha